doombubbles/bg3-mods/README.md

 ### Fighter

-- Added a new Fighting Style "Martial Arts": Your unarmed attacks deal 1d4/1d6/1d8 damage.
+- Added a new Fighting Style "Unarmed Fighting": Your unarmed attacks deal 1d4/1d6/1d8 damage.
 When not holding anything in your off hand, you can make an unarmed strike as a bonus action.

 #### Battle Master